 Unlike a SIMPLE IRA, the employer using a SEP IRA is 100% responsible for contributions to all eligible employee accounts.
 The employer can contribute up to 25% of compensation, not to exceed $56k in 2019.
 This means if you, the employer, contribute $56k to your SEP account, you must contribute 25% of pay to each eligible employee’s SEP account.
 This can get quite expensive, but don’t quit reading yet!

 What you need to know:

-- A SEP is the only employer plan that can be established after the end of the calendar year for which it applies.
-You have until the due date of your income tax return, including extensions, to set up and fund a SEP.
+- Until 1/1/20, a SEP was the only employer plan that could be established after the end of the calendar year for which it applies.
+[Beginning 1/1/20, solo-401k’s also have the same establishment deadline] You have until the due date of your income tax return, including extensions, to set up and fund a SEP.
 This is the biggest benefit of SEP IRA plans.
-In other words, you have until 10/15/19 to set up and fund a SEP IRA for 2018.
+In other words, you have until 10/15/20 to set up and fund a SEP IRA for 2019.

 - As with a SIMPLE, employees are immediately 100% vested.
 Withdrawals before age 59 ½ will be assessed a 10% penalty unless you qualify for one of these exceptions.
 Rollovers to qualified retirement accounts are not taxed or penalized.